wonhee3472/Da_Vinci_Code/README.md

 ### Questions we hope to answer with the data:

-  -Which algorithm is best for predicting unbiased outcomes for each class?
+  - Which algorithm is best for predicting unbiased outcomes for each class?

-  -Which filter in the photometric system is best for categorizing Stars/ Galaxies/ Quasars?
+  - Which filter in the photometric system is best for categorizing Stars/ Galaxies/ Quasars?

-  -Which machine learning algorithm has the most accurate precision results?
+  - Which machine learning algorithm predicts the most accurate results?

 ### Description of the communication protocols: